dimgerasimou/dwmasyncblocks/README.md

 ## Usage

-To set dwmasyncblocks as the statusbar, it mast be run in the background on startup.
+To set dwmasyncblocks as the statusbar, run in the background on startup.
 Add the following to the startup script of your window manager (or `.xinitrc` if you use that).
 ```bash
 dwmblocks &